 The Bottom Line

 Competition in the private equity realm is continuing to grow.
 How you approach it going forward is crucial to your firm’s success.
 If you’re not considering using private equity business development experts to enhance deal flow and sourcing, then you could get left behind by the PE firms that are.

-Now, is the time to build a BD team and implement the right tools to help them succeed.
-If you’re not already using software to collect and track data on prospects, then check out our Private Equity CRM and Relationship Intelligence software today.
+Now is the time to build a BD team and implement the tools to help them succeed.
+If you’re not already using software to collect and track prospects' data, check out our Private Equity CRM and Relationship Intelligence software today.